Skip to content

 }

-The parameter definition itself appears elsewhere in the JSON:
+The parameter definition itself is a separate object in the array:

 {